xcart/xcart-docs/_pages/kb_en/import-export/export.md

 The data export tool is available in all X-Cart editions including personal demo stores.

-To export data from X-Cart a store admin should:
+To export data from an X-Cart store, follow the steps below:

 1. Open the "Export to CSV/spreadsheets" page in the store Admin area (**Catalog** -> **Export**):
    ![540-export-page.png]({{site.baseurl}}/attachments/ref_57zqrlPA/540-export-page.png)